kin-labs/kinetic-unity-sdk/Runtime/KinApiCodegen/KinApiClient/docs/AccountApi.md

 <a name="createaccount"></a>
 # **CreateAccount**
-> AppTransaction CreateAccount (CreateAccountRequest body)
+> Transaction CreateAccount (CreateAccountRequest body)